Charlie and the Chocolate Factory

 It’s probably Roald Dahl’s most popular book.
 Written in 1964, it’s already sparked two film adaptations.

 It used to be that Read to Them shied away from books whose film adaptations had dominated the public’s mind.
 After all, we’re trying to promote a culture of literacy.
 But we’ve discovered that that’s not the way that One School, One Book works.
-Even if a child has seen one of the film adaptations of Charlie and the Chocolate Factory; even if they haven’t (yet) read the book – children and students and families still enjoy sharing a classic children’s novel like Charlie and the Chocolate Factory.
-For those students, too, the text itself will be a discovery.
-Roald Dahl’s prose will be a discovery.
-The way he tells the story will present as novel and charming.
-The joys and charms of the novel as prose paradise will become the new story.
-No longer Johnny Depp or Gene Wilder – but Roald Dahl.
+Even if a child has seen one of the film adaptations of Charlie and the Chocolate Factory, they still enjoy sharing Dahl’s captivating story with their family and classmates.

 Why is Charlie and the Chocolate Factory still compelling many decades later?